Chinese 3 lower: module 2

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

 The course aims to build on the language and skills that you have acquired in the previous four years or more and to extend your range of vocabulary and communicative competence.
 It also aims to consolidate your reading and writing of Chinese characters.

 Topics will include: housing, buying a car and environmental problems, with a revision of grammar points, character writing and pronunciation.
 The course will focus on the transfer of the language from 'Pinyin' to Chinese characters and character writing.

 By the end of this course you should be able to...

--Use different sentence patterns within spoken and written forms.
+-Use a wide range of sentence patterns in both spoken and written forms.

 What level is the course and do I need any particular skills?

-This course is suitable if you have completed Chinese 3 module 1 or have an equivalent intermediate level of Chinese.
+This course is suitable if you have completed level 3 lower : module 1 or have an equivalent intermediate level of Chinese.
 A working knowledge of 400-500 characters would be an advantage.

-You will also need to be able to respond to simple instructions and explanations, as well as read course documents, in English.
-You will also need to be at ease with the use of numbers for daily activities (e.g using money, telling the time, reading timetables).
-It is essential that you have a knowledge of basic 9such as nouns and verbs) and more intermediate grammar terminology.
+You will also need to be able to respond to simple instructions and read course documents in English and be at ease with the use of numbers for daily activities.
+It would also be useful if you had some knowledge of intermediate grammar terminology.